- What is upper endoscopy?

 To accomplish a safe and complete examination, the stomach should be empty.
 The patient will most likely be asked to have nothing to eat or drink for six hours or more prior to the procedure.

 Prior to scheduling the procedure, the patient should inform his or her physician of any medications being taken, any allergies, and all known health problems.
 This information will help the doctor determine whether the patient may need antibiotics prior to the procedure, and what potential medications should not be used during the exam because of the patient's allergies.
 The information will provide the individual scheduling the procedure an opportunity to instruct the patient whether any of the medications should be held or adjusted prior to the endoscopy.

 Upper endoscopy usually is performed to evaluate possible problems with the esophagus, stomach or duodenum, and evaluate symptoms such as upper abdominal pain, nausea or vomiting, difficulty in swallowing, or intestinal bleeding anemia.
-Upper endoscopy is more accurate than X-ray for detecting inflammation or smaller abnormalities such as ulcers or tumors within the reach of the instrument.
-Its other major advantage over X-ray is the ability to perform biopsies (obtain small pieces of tissue) or cytology (obtain some cells with a fine brush) for microscopic examination to determine the nature of the abnormality and whether any abnormality is benign or malignant (cancerous).
+Upper endoscopy is more accurate than gastrointestinal X-rays for detecting inflammation or smaller abnormalities such as ulcers or tumors within the reach of the instrument.
+Its other major advantage over X-rays is the ability to perform biopsies (obtain small pieces of tissue) or cytology (obtain some cells with a fine brush) for microscopic examination to determine the nature of the abnormality and whether any abnormality is benign or malignant (cancerous).